CreepyCrawler14/Password-Checker/README.md

 # Description
-I made this tool so people can quickly check if a password exists within a password list.
+This tool was created so people can quickly check if a password exists within a password list.
 To use this tool you will need to download a passwordlist from a different source.
 This tool does not come with a built in password list.
 Depending on how powerful your device is, the password checker can run through most password lists in under 10 seconds.